 A stablecoin is a cryptocurrency whose value is "pegged" to assets with stable value including fiat currencies (e.g. USD, EUR, etc) and precious metals.
 Gold-backed cryptocurrencies are special forms of stablecoins, the value of which are pegged to that of gold.
 Combining the innovative capabilities of the blockchain technology with gold offers a convenient solution to the highly volatile cryptocurrency market.

+Since the advent of bitcoin in 2009, cryptocurrencies have been always criticized for not having a physical backing.
+Also, the lack of a central authority controlling issuance and supply has rendered the value of cryptocurrencies questionable by financial experts.
+Add to all of this the high volatility levels of cryptos which is one of the main obstacles hindering mass adoption of cryptocurrencies.
 To mitigate these challenges, the concept of gold-backed cryptocurrency has emerged.
 These currencies operate in a similar fashion to traditional cryptocurrencies, except that they are backed by tangible gold, via allocated or unallocated gold storage.
 Stablecoins are a form of asset backed cryptocurrency which was developed to address crypto's extreme price swings.
 A stablecoin is a cryptocurrency whose value is "pegged" to assets with stable value including fiat currencies (e.g. USD, EUR, etc) and precious metals.
 Gold-backed cryptocurrencies are special forms of stablecoins, the value of which are pegged to that of gold.
 Combining the innovative capabilities of the blockchain technology with gold offers a convenient solution to the highly volatile cryptocurrency market.

 Gold-backed cryptocurrency list